 Theodore Gray is an award-winning software developer, author, and popularizer of science.
 Having started out in chemistry, he joined Stephen Wolfram in 1987 in the creation of Math ...read more

 Theodore Gray is an award-winning software developer, author, and popularizer of science.
 Having started out in chemistry, he joined Stephen Wolfram in 1987 in the creation of Mathematica.
 Gray pioneered the concept of Mathematica notebooks—which serve as the main interface to Mathematica, and have made possible the creation of millions of interactive computable documents.
-Ever since the founding of Wolfram Research, Gray has guided its user interface strategy, and has been responsible for a sequence of major innovations.
+Gray guided Wolfram Research's user interface strategy for 25 years, and was responsible for a sequence of major innovations.

-Over the years Gray has developed an independent interest in science writing and in communicating the excitement and importance of science to a wide audience.
-He is a Contributing Editor at Popular Science magazine, and has authored its Gray Matter column since 2003.
-The How 2.0 section containing Gray's column won a National Magazine Award in 2005, and Gray's column is a finalist for its own National Magazine Award for 2010.
+Over the years Gray has developed an independent interest in communicating the thrill and importance of science to a wide audience.
+He was a Contributing Editor at Popular Science magazine and authored its Gray Matter column for a decade, winning the National Magazine Award for the How 2.0 section containing his column in 2003, and becoming a finalist for his own National Magazine award in 2010.
+In 2011 he was awarded the American Chemical Society’s National Award for Communicating Chemistry to the Public.
+His books have won many awards in China, including The Elements, which was listed by the Ministry of Education in 2012 as one of the “100 books recommended for the youth of China”.

 Theo Gray, Author, Software Artisan & Scientist (EG8)